darshan106/Personal-Finance-Dashboard/README.md

 # **Project Name: Personal Finance Dashboard**

 ## **Description:**
-This project is designed to generate and categorize personal financial transactions and visualize them through an interactive dashboard.
+This project is designed to generate and categorize personal financial transactions and visualise them through an interactive dashboard.
 It comprises multiple steps:

 1. **Generate Transaction Data:** The `generate_transactions.ipynb` script creates a CSV file (`Transactions_2023-24.csv`) that contains random income and expense transactions.
 These transactions are generated based on the user's favorite places in Bangalore, reflecting real-life spending patterns.